libreobjet/open-guide/designing.md

 #### Adapting
  *To make suitable; to make to correspond; to fit or suit; to proportion.* [Wiktionary](https://en.wiktionary.org/wiki/adapt)

-One of the advantages of the open source object is that you are able tu adapt them to your own necesities (or anyone else necesities).
+One of the advantages of the open source object is that you are able to adapt them to your own needs (or anyone elses needs).
 There could be diferent reasons for adapting an object.
 Sometimes the reasons for adapting a design could be personal (Size, proportion, taste...).
-Other times the reasons for implement an adaptation are related to the fisical context (Clima, scale, materials abailable), technological context (technical knowledge and context abailable) or social context (language, religion, tradition, icons..)
+Other times the reasons for implement an adaptation are related to the fisical context (Climate, scale, materials abailable), technological context (technical knowledge and context available) or social context (language, religion, tradition, icons..)

 ####Parametric design: